Skip to main content

 • Default Value: 0

-• Usage: Commonly used for counting, indexing, and simple arithmetic operations.
+• Usage: Counting, indexing, and simple arithmetic.

 2. Decimal Data Type (deci)